 - Use of Title III funds to serve English Learners

 - Design and delivery of language instruction educational programs, which include EL educators

 - Key information on family, parent, and community engagement

 - Key information on distinct populations of ELs, including early learners, former ELs, immigrant students, and ELs who are also students with disabilities

 - Clarifications of the rights ELs have under federal civil rights law related to supports and services

 - A list of publications and resources for administrators and educators who work with ELs

-The Latino Family Literacy Project is a White House winner for Educational Excellence with Hispanics and trains schools and districts to meet their Title I and Title III goals with their research-based programs.
-Online Webinar Training will prepare staff to provide a culturally relevant and meaningful family engagement program for Preschool, Elementary, and College Awareness programs.
+The Latino Family Literacy Project is a White House winner for Educational Excellence with Hispanics and trains schools and districts to meet their Title I and Title III goals with their evidence-based programs.
+Online Webinar Training will prepare staff to provide a culturally relevant and meaningful family engagement program for Preschool, Elementary, and Middle and High students for College Awareness programs.
 Trained Providers will be provided with a remote version for online meetings with parents.